joshpuckett/SketchPlugins/README.md

 * Remove Guides (cmd shift option r): removes all guides across your artboards.

 Note you need Rulers turned on (Control R) to see guides

+### Save Page to PNG
+Hit (Command + Option + Control + E) to save your entire page to a single PNG, in the same directory as your sketch file.
+This is super useful if you want to show all of your artboards at once.